 We are offered the job of our dreams with a lot of money, but it involves moving interstate away from all our friends and family.
-While our need for power (success and acknowledgement), and survival would be met by the new job, our need for love and belonging could be threatened.
+While our need for power (success and acknowledgment), and survival would be met by the new job, our need for love and belonging could be threatened.
 If love and belonging is a strong need for us we could have difficulty adapting.

-If we have a good understanding of our needs, we would evaluate our decision to see if the job and the money would be worth distancing ourself from friends and family.
-If we decided that it would be worth it we would be able to plan the move with friends visiting regularly, budgeting for trips home, frequent video calls and investing a significant time making new friends in our new home.
-Without a good understanding of our needs we might wonder why we aren’t happy with our choice, possibly finding all sorts of reasons why it isn’t working, pack up and go home.
+If we have a good understanding of our needs, we would evaluate our decision to see if the job and the money would be worth distancing ourselves from friends and family.
+If we decided that it would be worth it we would be able to plan the move with friends visiting regularly, budgeting for trips home, frequent video calls, and investing a significant time making new friends in our new home.
+Without a good understanding of our needs, we might wonder why we aren’t happy with our choice, possibly finding all sorts of reasons why it isn’t working, pack up and go home.
 Or we might struggle on and begin depressing and anxiousing.

 According to Dr William Glasser, the creator of Choice Theory, our needs are constant throughout our life.
 We can see this in even very young children.
 A child with a high need for freedom will not want to be swaddled, will tend to break rules, will probably want to wear few clothes.
 A child with high love and belonging will seek out lots of friendships and a child with a high need for survival will be cautious.